 Commonly used words (‘High frequency’ words) are taught as part of phonics sessions.
 The school follows the 'Read Write Inc' phonics programme which begins in Nursery and continues until children are confident and speedy readers, who decode accurately and read for meaning.

 Knowledge of high frequency words, development of reading skills and reading for meaning are embedded through guided reading with the teaching staff, and further practised at home with additional reading books.
-This practice continues into Key Stage 1 and early Key Stage 2 as appropriate.
-Key Stage 1 and Key Stage 2 pupils read fortnightly on a one to one basis with their teacher and take a separate reading book home for consolidation.
+This practice continues into Key Stage 1 and Key Stage 2 as appropriate.
+Key Stage 1 and Key Stage 2 pupils read fortnightly on a one to one basis with their teacher and take a reading book home for consolidation.

 Find out more at Read Write Inc.

-At Key Stage 2, children take part in regular specific reading skills lessons which develop their comprehension and inference skills, as well as having daily opportunities to read independently and from a class novel.
+In Key Stage 2, children take part in regular specific reading skills lessons three times a week which develops their comprehension and inference skills.
 They are encouraged to read widely for their own pleasure, enjoyment and information.
 These reading activities also help to support children as they learn to ‘read as writers’ and ‘write as readers’.
 Teachers read a ‘class novel’ with their classes daily to model and embed reading skills.